dariemcarlosdev/SecureCleanApiWaf/docs/CleanArchitecture/CLEAN_ARCHITECTURE_GUIDE.md

 ## 📖 Overview

-This guide explains how SecureCleanApiWaf implements Clean Architecture principles within a **single-project monolithic structure**.
+This guide explains how CleanArchitecture.ApiTemplate implements Clean Architecture principles within a **single-project monolithic structure**.
 This approach provides the benefits of clear architectural organization while maintaining the speed and simplicity of single-project development.

 **What is Clean Architecture?**